 TO USE: Spray directly onto the bugs you are trying to demolish.
 They may walk or run away, but they will slow down and die.
 For flying bugs, it's easiest to spray them when they have landed, either on their hive or on the ground/walls/etc. You can make this mixture (using peppermint castile soap) in a large batch, using boiling water, and pour over the ant piles in your yard as well.
 You have to remember that ant homes can be very large underground cities, so this is a repetitive process that causes them to move their homes out of your yard.

-Natural pest control for your kids, yourself, and your pets
+Natural pest control for your entire family

 While this spray is fantastic around your home and garden, you may also want to battle the bugs around you and your family's bodies too!
 These are some of my favorite recipes to use for the whole family!